 - ?Included: Litter Scooper

-Since this is a covered litter box, buyers normally make the mistake of assuming it won’t offer enough room for their cats.
+Since this is a covered litter box, buyers typically assume it won’t offer enough room for their cats.
 Modkat Litter Box’s award-winning design proves that covered litter boxes have the potential to ensure as much room for your cat as uncovered ones.

 The circle with a nine-inch diameter that serves as Modkat Litter Box’s entry point is big enough for an average-sized cat to jump in easily.
 The litter box’s accommodating entrance leads into an enclosed box that reaches a height of 15 inches and lengths of 16 inches.